-- Furnished by a licensed nurse practitioner or certified nurse midwife who is employed by or receiving compensation from the clinic; - Enrolled in Louisiana Medicaid; - Identified by placing his/her provider number in the attending physician space on the CMS 1500; - in collaborative practice with a licensed physician.
-The physician supervision requirement is met if the conditions specified and any pertinent requirements of State law are satisfied; - Furnished in accordance with any medical orders for the care and treatment of a patient prepared by a physician; - Performed by a licensed nurse practitioner or certified nurse mid-wife, who is legally permitted to provide this type of service; and - Services are covered by Medicaid.
+- Furnished by a nurse practitioner or nurse midwife who is employed by or receiving compensation from the clinic, - Enrolled in Louisiana Medicaid, - Identified by placing his/her provider number in the attending physician space on the CMS 1500, - Furnished under the medical supervision of a physician.
+The physician supervision requirement is met if the conditions specified and any pertinent requirements of State law are satisfied. - Furnished in accordance with any medical orders for the care and treatment of a patient prepared by a physician, - Performed by a nurse practitioner or mid-wife, who is legally permitted to provide this type of service, and - Furnished by a physician and the service is covered by Medicaid.

-Nurse practitioners and certified nurse mid-wives are eligible to enroll in Medicaid and must obtain a provider number and use it on the billing form when performing services or prescribing medications.
+Nurse practitioners and nurse mid-wives are eligible to enroll in Medicaid and must obtain a provider number and use it on the billing form when performing services or prescribing medications.